 Marcia DeSanctis is a Contributing Editor at Travel & Leisure, and writes for many magazines and journals including Vogue, Air Mail, Town & Country, BBC Travel, Lit Hub, Departures, Tin House, and Lonely Planet.
 She is the author of the 2022 essay collection, A Hard Place to Leave: Stories from a Restless Life, winner of a 2023 Lowell Thomas Award.
-She also is the author of 100 Places in France Every Woman Should Go (Travelers’ Tales, November 2014), a book of essays and meditations about where to go in France and why.
-It debuted as a New York Times travel bestseller and was also a Foreword Review INDIEFAB book of the year for Nonfiction/Travel.
-She has won five Lowell Thomas Awards from the Society of American Travel Writers, including one for Travel Journalist of the Year, for her essays from Rwanda, France, Russia, Morocco and Haiti.
+She also is the author of 100 Places in France Every Woman Should Go, a book of stories and meditations about France.
+It debuted as a New York Times travel bestseller and was a Foreword Review INDIEFAB book of the year for Nonfiction/Travel.
+She has won six Lowell Thomas Awards from the Society of American Travel Writers, including one for Travel Journalist of the Year, for her essays from Rwanda, France, Russia, Morocco and Haiti.
 She is the recipient of two Grand Prize Solas Awards including the 2021 Gold Award for Travel Story of the Year.

-A travel columnist for personal finance magazine Kiplinger’s, her work has also been published in Architectural Digest, BBC Travel, Cargo, Coachella Review, The Common, Covey Club, Creative Nonfiction, Duende, GeoEx, Goop, LitHub, Marie Claire, The Millions, Modern Farmer, National Geographic Traveler, O The Oprah Magazine, Odyssa, Roads and Kingdoms, Time, Under the Gum Tree, Yahoo among other publications.
+A travel columnist for personal finance magazine Kiplinger’s, her work has also been published in Architectural Digest, Cargo, Coachella Review, The Common, Creative Nonfiction, Duende, GeoEx, Goop, Maria Shriver’s Sunday Paper, Marie Claire, The Millions, Modern Farmer, National Geographic Traveler, O The Oprah Magazine, Odyssa, Off Assignment, Oldster, Orion, Roads and Kingdoms, Time, Under the Gum Tree, Writer’s Digest, Yahoo Travel, among other publications.
 She has been published in the The New York Times‘ Modern Love and The New York Times Magazine’s Lives columns, Vogue’s Up Front and Nostalgia columns, and three times in Town & Country’s Manners and Misdemeanors series.
 Several anthologies have featured her longform essays, and a story she wrote for The Millions was a Notable Essay in Best American Essays of 2014.
 Marcia teaches travel writing and essay craft, and lectures about France and writing as a second career.

-For almost two decades, she was a broadcast news producer for ABC News, CBS News/60 Minutes, NBC News/Dateline and Dow Jones in the US and abroad.
-For most of those years, she was a producer for ABC News correspondent and anchor Barbara Walters, both at 20/20 and for The Barbara Walters Specials.
+For two decades, she was a broadcast news producer for ABC News, CBS News/60 Minutes, NBC News/Dateline and Dow Jones in the US and abroad.
+For most of those years, she was a producer for ABC News correspondent and anchor Barbara Walters.
 Marcia graduated from Princeton, where she majored in Slavic languages and literature, and studied creative writing with Russell Banks.
 She also holds a Masters degree in International Relations from the Fletcher School of Law and Diplomacy.